How to Treat Internal Hemorrhoids

 Office Procedures for Internal Hemorrhoids

-If symptoms persist despite conservative treatment, medical procedures may be recommended.
+If symptoms persist, minimally invasive procedures may be used:

 Rubber Band Ligation

-- A small rubber band is placed around the base of the hemorrhoid
+- A rubber band is placed at the hemorrhoid base

-- Blood supply to the hemorrhoid is cut off
+- Blood supply is cut off, causing the hemorrhoid to shrink and fall off

 Infrared Coagulation